 Constant Content is one of the best places to sell your writing and make some relatively easy money.
 Why not try it?

 That is entirely possible with Constant Content.
-In fact I've done that many times on numerous holidays.
+In fact, I've done that many times on numerous holidays.
 I've written a fair few while not on holiday, too.
-In fact while on my fortnight in India, I managed to write several pieces for Constant Content (mostly on the beach) funding several nights out from it.
+While on my fortnight in India, I managed to write several pieces for Constant Content (mostly on the beach), funding several nights out from it.

 What Can You Write About?